 - Intumescent coatings – Exposed to extreme heat or open flames, intumescent coatings expand into thick, foam-like layers that insulate structures from fire.
 Because these coatings can maintain the integrity of different components in case of fire, they’re some of the best choices for high-heat applications.

 Metallic and powder coating systems can also be specified for different industrial applications, but they can only be applied under controlled, stable factory conditions.

-Providing industrial painting services throughout north-east-central Florida since 2001, our industrial painters have always considered the type of application along with the intended use of each area before recommending industrial coatings.
-That’s because there is always a very good reason why one type of coating is better for an industrial project than another.
+Providing painting services across the US since 2001, our painters have always considered the type of application along with the intended use of each area before recommending coatings.
+That’s because there is always a very good reason why one type of coating is better for a project than another.